ejchao/ECE564/README.md

 •	Planned and executed a pipelined streaming architecture.
 •	Debugged the architecture by simulating the code using the provided test benches and sample data files in ModelSim and by running the code through Synopsys Design Vision for synthesis.

-Read project pdf for more details in the design process and verification.
+Read project report pdf for more details on the design process and verification.